xLightsSequencer/xLights/README.txt

-   -- enh (dkulp)   Add Left/Right starting locations for Icicles -- enh (dkulp)   Write all data in fseq file direcly in one call instead of copied by frame -- enh (dkulp)   Read from fseq files full frames at a time directly into data buffer instead of by channel -- bug (keithsw) Fix video drift in auto custom model generation -- enh (keithsw) Add video export of a models effects -- enh (keithsw) Add new #x.y format for specifying start channel x = universe, y = channel within universe -- enh (keithsw) Include xbkp files in log packaging and crash dumps -- bug (keithsw) Fix handling of multiple e131 universes in a single output -- enh (keithsw) Add timing track renaming on sequencer window and make it automatically update any effects that were using the timing track
+   -- enh (dkulp)   Add Left/Right starting locations for Icicles -- enh (dkulp)   Write all data in fseq file direcly in one call instead of copied by frame -- enh (dkulp)   Read from fseq files full frames at a time directly into data buffer instead of by channel -- bug (keith)   Fix video drift in auto custom model generation -- enh (keith)   Add video export of a models effects -- enh (keith)   Add new #x.y format for specifying start channel x = universe, y = channel within universe -- enh (keith)   Include xbkp files in log packaging and crash dumps -- bug (keith)   Fix handling of multiple e131 universes in a single output -- enh (keith)   Add timing track renaming on sequencer window and make it automatically update any effects that were using the timing track
-   -- bug (keithsw) Prevent illegal characters in model and model group names -- bug (keithsw) Handle duplicate timing tracks in XML file without crashing -- enh (keithsw) Add additional columns to models export -- bug (keithsw) Fix test tab handling of models which are single node but multiple nodes such as DMX model -- enh (keithsw) Add count of effect layers on presets window 2016.40  Jul 10, 2016
+   -- bug (keith)   Prevent illegal characters in model and model group names -- bug (keith)   Handle duplicate timing tracks in XML file without crashing -- enh (keith)   Add additional columns to models export -- bug (keith)   Fix test tab handling of models which are single node but multiple nodes such as DMX model -- enh (keith)   Add count of effect layers on presets window 2016.40  Jul 10, 2016
    -- bug (gil)   Make the initial pane size larger for Model Preview, House Preview, and Effect Assist windows.
-Fixes #617 -- bug (dkulp) Fix dotted lines in model preview selection stuff -- enh (keithsw) Add end channel to model export
+Fixes #617 -- bug (dkulp) Fix dotted lines in model preview selection stuff -- enh (keith) Add end channel to model export
-   -- enh (keithsw) Log very slow rendered frames
+   -- enh (keith) Log very slow rendered frames
-   -- bug (keithsw) Fix value curve problems with some waveforms -- bug (keithsw) Stop custom model leading to crashes if non numerics are entered in grid cells -- enh (keithsw) Add view log to the tools menu so users can easily access the log file -- bug (keithsw) Stop tab dragging on main window -- bug (keithsw) Make video Effect render red if video file does not exist or single line buffer style is used -- enh (keithsw) Add value curve to sparkles
+   -- bug (keith) Fix value curve problems with some waveforms -- bug (keith) Stop custom model leading to crashes if non numerics are entered in grid cells -- enh (keith) Add view log to the tools menu so users can easily access the log file -- bug (keith) Stop tab dragging on main window
+   -- bug (keith) Make video Effect render red if video file does not exist or single line buffer style is used -- enh (keith) Add value curve to sparkles
-   -- enh (keithsw) Add preset export/import *.xpreset files -- bug (keithsw) Fix crash in piano when start note > end note -- bug (keithsw) Fix tendril music line effect that was broken in v39 -- bug (keithsw) Fix blur effect that was broken in v39 -- enh (keithsw) Add model face and state data to xmodel files -- bug (gil)     Fix conversion to LOR format.
+   -- enh (keith) Add preset export/import *.xpreset files -- bug (keith) Fix crash in piano when start note > end note -- bug (keith) Fix tendril music line effect that was broken in v39 -- bug (keith) Fix blur effect that was broken in v39 -- enh (keith) Add model face and state data to xmodel files -- bug (gil)   Fix conversion to LOR format.
    -- enh (gil)   Modify On and Colorwash effects to support DMX models.
    -- enh (gil)   New DMX model added with 5 types so far: Top view, Side view, Bars view, Top w/Bars, and Side w/Bars.
    -- bug (gil)   Prevent scenario where model groups could show up to be added to a model group.
    -- bug (gil)   Delete model and all effects from grid and views when a model is deleted.
 Fixes #611 -- enh (gil)   More improvements to SuperStar imports of images.
    -- enh (gil)   Better placement of Text Effects imported from SuperStar.
    -- enh (gil)   Add option to average colors for SuperStar import.
 More closely matches it's blending method.
    -- enh (gil)   Improve SuperStar import settings for Fan effect.
 This effect is close but not an exact duplicate.
    -- enh (gil)   Fix proper start/end angles for flowys imported from Superstar for horizontal layout.
    -- bug (gil)   Fix potential crashes with right-click popup menus in Layout page.
    -- enh (gil)   Make the initial pane size larger for Model Preview, House Preview, and Effect Assist windows.
 Fixes #617.
 2016.39  Jun 30, 2016
-   -- enh (keithsw) Make network setup save button work like the layout panel ... red when it needs saving.
+   -- enh (keith) Make network setup save button work like the layout panel ... red when it needs saving.
-   -- bug (dkulp) Fix background brightness setting with OpenGL 1.1 -- enh (keithsw) Add backup when xlights started or show directory changed -- bug (keithsw) Fix value curve enabling/disabling -- bug (keithsw) Fix piano and VUMeter reaction to changes in timing marks.
+   -- bug (dkulp) Fix background brightness setting with OpenGL 1.1 -- enh (keith) Add backup when xlights started or show directory changed -- bug (keith) Fix value curve enabling/disabling -- bug (keith) Fix piano and VUMeter reaction to changes in timing marks.
-   -- enh (keithsw) Add model state settings and effect to control states.
+   -- enh (keith) Add model state settings and effect to control states.
-   -- enh (keithsw) Add autosave to layout
+   -- enh (keith) Add autosave to layout
-   -- bug (keithsw) Ensure effect settings reset when first selected for dropping if they are different to the current effect.
+   -- bug (keith) Ensure effect settings reset when first selected for dropping if they are different to the current effect.
 Most effects done.
-   -- enh (keithsw) Add value curves to Pinwheel, Shimmer, Spirograph, Ripple effects -- enh (gil) DMX effect automatically determines number of channels to use -- enh (gil) DMX effect will show node names if defined in place of channel numbers -- enh (gil) DMX effect now uses value curves to do ramps and works with single color channels
+   -- enh (keith) Add value curves to Pinwheel, Shimmer, Spirograph, Ripple effects -- enh (gil) DMX effect automatically determines number of channels to use -- enh (gil) DMX effect will show node names if defined in place of channel numbers -- enh (gil) DMX effect now uses value curves to do ramps and works with single color channels